 Begin the application process online at https://secure.ssa.gov/iClaim/dib.
 After SSA have reviewed this information they will contact you for more information.
-You can also call 1-800-772-1213 (TTY 1-800-325-0778) from 7 a.m. to 7 p.m., Monday through Friday to set up an appointment.
+You can also call 1-800-772-1213 (TTY 1-800-325-0778) from 8 a.m. to 7 p.m., Monday through Friday to set up an appointment to apply by phone or in-person at your local Social Security office.
 Application are regularly denied.
 If this happens follow the appeal process rather than applying again.
 If you are successful with your appeal you will receive back pay from the date of application.